finbarrtimbers/categorised-review-extraction/README.md

 [word2vec](https://en.wikipedia.org/wiki/Word2vec) or
 [doc2vec](https://arxiv.org/abs/1405.4053) to learn a better representation of the categories and sentences.
-- If we use some sort of embedding, it would be good to develop our own corpus of reviews.
+- If we use some sort of embedding, it would be better if we had our own corpus of reviews.
 Currently we do not have that, and would have to use one of the pre-existing corpuses, which are not from a similar task (they're from, e.g., Wikipedia).